trapcodeio/abolish-docs/docs/validators/default.md

 ### object

+- Check if the variable is an object.
-Validate an object using abolish rules.
+- Validate an object using abolish rules.

 ```javascript
 const data = {